 Despite ProtonVPN’s website stating that free users will only benefit from ‘low’ speeds, the results of our performance tests proved quite the opposite.

-As we test from the UK the closest server to us was in the Netherlands, from which we measured an excellent 80Mbps up and down.
+As we test from the UK the closest server to us was in the Netherlands, from which we measured an excellent 60Mbps up and 38Mbps down.

-Download performance extends to international connections too, reaching 35Mbps in the US and 25Mbps in Japan, although uploads weren’t as good.
+Download performance extends to international connections too, reaching 41Mbps in the US.
+Connecting to Japan wasn’t as good, though, at just 7Mbps down.

-Latency is above average, but that’s enough to make it around the best we’ve seen from a free provider, coming in at 13ms on the Netherlands server.
+Latency is above average, coming in at 21ms on the Netherlands server.
 Not ideal for gamers (take a look at IPVanish if low ping is your thing), but this won’t be an issue for the majority of everyday users.

 To read more about our speed testing methodologies, please read How We Review VPNs.